 If you want the best possible cure, you need to store cannabis in an environment with stable RH within the ideal range.
-The ambient humidity isn’t much of a concern, because Boveda responds to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.
+The ambient humidity isn’t much of a concern.
+Boveda responds to conditions inside the container, absorbing or releasing moisture to maintain the ideal 62% inside.

 From there, your major concerns are temperature and light.
 Boveda adjusts the humidity based on temperature changes, but cannabis should always be kept away from high temperatures to avoid decarboxylation or activating the precious cannabinoids.
 And as widely recommended throughout the cannabis industry, always store you cannabis in a cool dark place.

-While Boveda is effective at removing excess moisture, growers should still dry cannabis using their traditional methods, and when the branches feel close to their target moisture content, put the buds in containers with Boveda to help adjust the RH to the proper range for cannabis.
+While Boveda is effective at removing excess moisture, growers should still dry cannabis using their traditional methods.
+When the branches feel close to their target moisture content, put the buds in containers with Boveda to help adjust the RH to the proper range for cannabis.

 Written and Posted by Leafly

-Starting September 29th, 100% of the flower sold at Native Roots includes a Boveda pack in every container.
+Starting September 29th, flower sold at Native Roots includes a Boveda pack in every container.
 A new movement in cannabis storage has begun.

-Boveda’s patented 2-way precision humidity control adds or removes 100% pure water vapor, as needed, to maintain the ideal moisture content in cannabis.
+Boveda’s patented 2-way precision humidity control adds or removes 100% pure water vapor to maintain the ideal moisture content in cannabis.
 The result?
-15% higher terpene retention, safer, more effective flower and elimination of money lost to evaporation.
+15% higher terpene retention, safer, more effective flower and rejection of money lost to evaporation.